Berberism: Historical and modern construction of ethnic divides

 Currently, the construction of the opposing ideologies is argued to be political and social in nature rather than ethnic.
 The dynamics were shifted when the Berber movement entered to make demands in the political sphere.
 Many of these demands arose from the region of Kabyle in Algeria.
 Kabylian Berbers constitute two-thirds of the Berber population and have been the strongest advocates for the Berber movement.
 The second-largest group are the Chaoui Berbers who reside in the Aures mountains.
 While the elite sphere consisted of the Kabyle population, the Chaoui played an important role due to their military influence.
 On the whole, the Berberophones make up roughly 25% of the Algerian population, constituting seven to eight million people.
 In 2002, Tamazight was declared a national language in Algeria alongside Arabic to accommodate this large percentage of the population.
+In 2016 it was declared to be an official language, and efforts are underway to create a Standard variation of the Algerian Berber dialects.